csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

-However, let’s say you decide you want to change the display of albums on your site, you now want to have the album art full-width with the track listing _below_ it—no longer side-by-side as the media object is.
+However, let’s say you decide you want to change the display of albums on your site, you now want to have the album art full-width with the track listing _below_ it — no longer side-by-side as the media object is.

 A lot of people here would argue that using an abstraction ties you to a permanent visual style; and they would be correct!
 That’s the point!
 You can no